Mboalab/Outreachy_May_2023-August_2023-Internships/Create a platform to link-up medical facilities globally/Applicants/Deborah Adeoye/Advanced Task/UserResearch.md

 **Persona 1**: Angela<br>
 **Age**: 35<br>
-**Occupation**: Nurse<br>
+**Occupation**: Hospital Administrator<br>
-**Goal**: Angela wants a mobile app that will help her manage patient information and appointments easily, allowing her to provide better care to her patients.<br>
+**Goal**: Angela wants to efficiently manage the hospital’s operations and find other hospitals to collaborate with.
+She needs a tool that can help her find hospitals with similar facilities and services in her local area and globally.<br>
-**Frustration**: Angela finds it difficult to keep track of patient schedules, medical histories and other vital information due to her busy work schedule.<br>
+**Frustration**: Angela is frustrated with the lack of information about hospitals in her area and the difficulties in finding the right hospitals to collaborate with.
+She also finds it challenging to keep track of hospital operations and data.<br>
-> "I want an app that can help me keep up with my patients, even when I'm not at work."
+> "Collaboration is key to improving healthcare outcomes.
+We need a tool that can help us find the right partners quickly and easily."

-Angela is a dedicated nurse who works long hours in a busy hospital.
-She cares deeply about her patients and wants to provide them with the best care possible.
-However, with so many patients to keep track of, she often finds herself struggling to remember important details about their medical histories and appointments.
+Angela is a busy hospital administrator who is always looking for ways to improve her hospital’s operations.
+She finds it challenging to keep track of the hospital’s data and the data of other hospitals in her area.
+She needs a tool that can help her find the right hospitals to collaborate with and make her job easier.

 ---
 **Persona 2**: Michael<br>
 **Age**: 45<br>
-**Occupation**: Hospital Administrator<br>
+**Occupation**: Surgeon<br>
-**Goal**: Michael wants a mobile app that will help him manage his hospital's operations, including patient care, scheduling, and billing.<br>
+**Goal**: Michael wants to find hospitals that specialize in specific medical procedures or treatments.
+He needs a tool that can help him search for hospitals based on their specialty and reputation.<br>
-**Frustration**: Michael finds it challenging to manage hospital operations efficiently due to the many moving parts involved.<br>
+**Frustration**: Michael is frustrated with the limited options available to him when he needs to refer a patient to another hospital for specialized care.
+He also finds it challenging to keep up with the latest developments in the medical field.<br>
-> "I need an app that can help me streamline hospital operations and make it easier for everyone to do their jobs."
+> "Finding the right hospital for a patient’s specific needs can be a matter of life and death.
+We need a tool that can help us make the right choices.”

-Michael is a busy hospital administrator who is responsible for managing all aspects of hospital operations.
-He has to ensure that patients receive the best possible care, that staff are properly scheduled and trained, and that the hospital's finances are in order.
-It's a challenging job, and he often feels like there aren't enough hours in the day to get everything done.
+Michael is a highly skilled surgeon who is always looking for ways to provide the best possible care for his patients.
+He finds it challenging to keep up with the latest developments in the medical field and to find the right hospitals to refer his patients to for specialized care.

 ---
 **Persona 3**: Sarah<br>
 **Age**: 28<br>
-**Occupation**: Medical Resident<br>
+**Occupation**: Nurse<br>
-**Goal**: Sarah wants a mobile app that will help her keep track of her patient's medical histories and test results, making it easier for her to provide effective treatment.<br>
+**Goal**: Sarah wants to find hospitals that offer training programs and opportunities for career advancement.
+She needs a tool that can help her search for hospitals based on their education and training opportunities.<br>
-**Frustration**: Sarah finds it challenging to keep track of her patient's medical histories, test results, and other vital information while working long hours in the hospital.<br>
+**Frustration**: Sarah is frustrated with the limited options available to her for professional development and career advancement.
+She also finds it challenging to find hospitals that offer the training and education she needs to advance in her career.<br>
-> "I need an app that can help me provide the best possible care to my patients, even when I'm working long hours and feeling overwhelmed."
+> "Education and training are critical to advancing in the medical field.
+We need a tool that can help us find the right opportunities.”

-Sarah is a dedicated medical resident who wants to provide her patients with the best possible care.
-She works long hours in the hospital and often feels overwhelmed by the many demands of her job.
-She wants an app that will help her keep track of her patient's medical histories and test results, allowing her to provide more effective treatment.
+Sarah is a young nurse who is passionate about her work and wants to advance in her career.
+She finds it challenging to find hospitals that offer the training and education she needs to achieve her goals.

 ---
 **Persona 4**: Rhema<br>
-**Age**: 45
+**Age**: 45<br>
-**Occupation**: Teacher
+**Occupation**: Hospital CEO<br>
-**Goal**: Rhema wants to have easy access to the hospital's information and services.
-She wants to be able to book appointments, access her medical records, and receive updates on her treatment plan through the app.
+**Goal**: Rhema wants to find hospitals that can provide the best possible care for his patients.
+He needs a tool that can help him search for hospitals based on their reputation and patient outcomes.<br>
-**Frustrations**: Rhema is frustrated with long waiting times at the hospital, difficulty in booking appointments, and the lack of transparency in the hospital's services and procedures.
+**Frustrations**: Rhema is frustrated with the limited options available to him when he needs to refer a patient to another hospital for specialized care.
+He also finds it challenging to keep up with the latest developments in the medical field.<br>
-> "I want to be able to manage my health easily without having to go through a lot of hassle.
-The app should make my life easier, not more complicated."
+> "Providing the best possible care for our patients is our top priority.
+We need a tool that can help us find the right hospitals to refer our patients to.”

-Rhema has been recently diagnosed with a chronic condition and needs to manage her health carefully.
-She wants to stay on top of her appointments and treatment plan without having to constantly call the hospital.
-She downloads the Link-Up hospital app and finds it easy to navigate.
-She is able to book appointments quickly and view her medical records with ease.
-She appreciates the convenience and time-saving features of the app, which allows her to focus on her health without any additional stress.
+Rhema is the CEO of a large hospital network who is always looking for ways to improve patient outcomes.
+He finds it challenging to find the right hospitals to refer his patients to for specialized care and to keep up with the latest developments in the medical field.
 <br>
 <br>
 <br>

 ## User Stories
 From on the user personas and their needs, I was able to generate user stories to clearly define the functionality and features of the application:
-1. As a **patient**, I want to be able to search for hospitals near my location.
+1. As a **hospital administrator**, I want to be able to search for other hospitals in my area so that I can collaborate with them on medical issues.
-3. As a **patient**, I want to be able to see the hospital’s ratings and reviews.
+2. As a **hospital staff member**, I want to be able to update our hospital's information on the app so that other hospitals can be aware of our services and facilities.
-5. As a **patient**, I want to be able to book appointments with doctors in the hospital.
+3. As a **patient**, I want to be able to search for hospitals based on specific medical services they provide so that I can find the best hospital for my needs.
-7. As a **doctor**, I want to be able to view my appointments for the day.
+4. As a **hospital administrator**, I want to be able to view other hospitals' information on the app so that I can assess their suitability for potential collaborations.
-9. As a **hospital administrator**, I want to be able to manage the hospital’s information such as location, contact details and services provided.
+5. As a **hospital administrator**, I want to be able to send messages to other hospitals on the app so that we can communicate and collaborate effectively.
-11. As a **hospital administrator**, I want to be able to manage the hospital’s doctors and their schedules.
+6. As a **hospital administrator**, I want to be able to filter my search results by location, services offered, and facilities available so that I can find the most suitable hospital for collaboration.
-13. As a **hospital administrator**, I want to be able to view analytics such as the number of appointments per day, week or month.
+7. As a **hospital administrator**, I want to be able to see the rating and reviews of other hospitals on the app so that I can make an informed decision about potential collaborations.
-15. As a **hospital administrator**, I want to be able to receive feedback from patients and respond to them.
+8. As a **hospital staff member**, I want to be able to access a directory of medical professionals on the app so that I can easily refer patients to the appropriate specialists.
 <br>
 These user stories can help guide the development of the application and ensure that it meets the needs of its users.
 <br>